Many of us often have the same questions, so I decided to create an FAQ that will answer them in debts with links to specific topics.

 Q: What Are Your Favorite Places to See in Mexico?

 That’s a tough one!
 Mexico is such an amazing country with literally everything.

 The most incredible state to see, in my opinion, is San Luis Potosi.

 To live, I enjoy Quintana Roo and you can find plenty of non-touristy things.

 For food, Mexico City is unbeatable.

 While I started this blog as a solo female travel blog.
-These days (since my husband is in the picture) I travel on my own 50% the time when the other person stays with kiddos.
+These days (since my husband is in the picture) I travel on my own 25% of the time when the other person stays with kiddos.
 I still love traveling solo.

-Yes, I’ve got lonely many times, but I’ve learned to make friends as I go and I learned that some places are really not great for solo travel while others are.
+Yes, I’ve been lonely many times, but I’ve learned to make friends as I go and I learned that some places are really not great for solo travel while others are.

 Q: “I’m Traveling to X, Do You Have Any Tips?”